So you need to drill a hole in the wall. But how do you know there’s nothing back there?

 Water is a house’s worst enemy.
 Wood?
 Rots with water contact.
 Drywall?
 Starts to mold.
 Carpet?
 Flooring?
 Literally every construction material ever?
 Water destroys them.

 So, hitting a pipe is bad.
-My next question: Do you have copper pipes or PVC pipes?
+My next question: Do you have copper pipes, PVC pipes, or newer flexible plastic pipes?

 Once again, if you hit resistance, stop drilling.
 Resistance is your best warning when drilling into walls.

-PVC pipes, on the other hand, are much more common in newer homes.
+PVC and flexible plastic pipes, on the other hand, are much more common in newer homes.
 Unfortunately, they’re also easier to drill through.
 You might not even realize you did it until you pull the drill bit out and see plastic (and maybe a lot of water.)

 Note: You might not always see water.
 If you hit a drain pipe, that little bit of plastic might be all you notice until 3 months later, the whole house smells like sewage.

 How to Avoid Hitting Things in Walls